By Hannah Herner

 Around The Contributor office, and most likely the greater Nashville area, David C. is rarely called by his given name.
 He’s made a new identity with his colorful permanent marker drawings of faces, houses, landscapes and kaleidoscope-esque abstract pieces.
 Each piece is given a zany name, like “Mr. Squiggly going crazy” or “WHAM!” or “Spooky Skull.”

-David and his wife are both involved in Poverty and the Arts, a local nonprofit that gives artists experiencing homelessness and poverty arts supplies and the opportunity to sell their pieces for income.
+David and his wife are both involved in Poverty in the Arts, a local nonprofit that gives artists experiencing homelessness and poverty arts supplies and the opportunity to sell their pieces for income.

 In his youth, David didn’t gravitate toward art, but gained confidence in his artistic abilities in his 30s.